harrim91/censor/README.md

  - This was written using TDD - I first wrote a feature test to cover the above example, and then wrote unit tests as I went along.
  - There are a couple of private helper methods which I think make the code more readable.
  - I considered extracting a couple of classes (such as banned words and exceptions) in an attempt to showcase some OO skills, but I felt that since these are just arrays it would have overcomplicated the code and made it less readable.
- - I originally exposed the `banned_words` and `exceptions` properties of the class, but I figured that these don't get used anywhere except from in my unit tests, so I refactored the tests and code to account for this, replacing 4 tests with 1 and improving encapsulation.
+ - I originally exposed the `banned_words` and `exceptions` properties of the class, which I wasn't comfortable with, as it didn't seem right to expose these and I realised that I had only exposed them in the first place to unit-test the `#add_banned_words` and `#add_exception` methods.
+I refactored the tests and code to account for this, testing these methods by the effect they had on the censor method instead.
+This allowed me to replace 4 tests with 1 and improved the encapsulation of the code.

 ## Useage